REDxEYE/decima-dmf/SPEC.md

 - `name` (String): The name of the buffer.
 - `size` (Integer): The original size of the buffer.
 - `path` (Optional String): The relative path to the buffer if it is external.
 - `data` (Optional String): The internal data of the buffer if it is internal.
-This data is compressed using zlib deflate.
+This data is compressed using zlib deflate and base64 encoded.

 **Note:** A buffer can be either internal or external.
 If the `data` field is provided, the buffer is considered internal.
 If the `path` field is provided, the buffer is considered external.
 Providing both `path` and `data` is illegal and will yield undefined behaviour.